miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 I didn't mean for this to become a rambling worldview post.
 But it's good to get it out there.
 It fuels and invigorates me like a sort of cleansing of the palate.
 It's the ginger between sushi.
-It's the Normalize.CSS... hmmm... hey **Perplexity**: What other things are like normalize.css in an abstract notion in tech and life?
+It's the Normalize.CSS... hmmm... hey Perplexity, what other things are like normalize.css in an abstract notion in tech and life?

 [Perplexity's response omitted]